DFabric/dppm/README.md

 - easy install, backup and modification of configurations
 - support a wide range of systems (UN*Xes, x86, ARM) - distribution agnostic
 - can use systemd or OpenRC for system services
-- independent of your system's package manager
+- independent of your system's package manager - self-contained, statically linked binaries
 - standalone installations bundled with all dependencies - DDPM can be safely removed

 ## Install